arsantiagolopez/preppy/README.md

 <div align="center">
        <img src="https://i.ibb.co/99g9ND1/black-logo.png" />
     <a href="https://preppy.golf" style="color: #303030;"><h1>Preppy</h1></a>
-    <h4>Create a weekly meal plan, track your macros, and find recipes from around the world.</h4>
+    <h4>There is no one-size-fits-all solution when it comes to nutrition.
+Keep tabs on your health with the help of Preppy, an app where you can personalize meal plans, track macros, and find new recipes from around the world. </h4>
 </div>

 <div align="center">